Download and print your copy of our free Incoterms® guide. Features chart and glossary.Download & Print

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.

-Please see Incoterms Explained for an introductory overview of Incoterms and why they're critical to commercial
+Please see Incoterms® Explained for an introductory overview and why they're crucial to international trade.

 EXW - Ex Works

 Places greater obligation on the buyer who is responsible for the delivery of goods from door to door.
 While the seller needs to ensure freight is available for shipping, beyond collection they have no legal liability for anything that occurs to the goods while in transit.

 Requires the seller to transport goods from origin to a nominated carrier of the buyer's choice.
 At such time, costs and associated risks are transferred from the seller to the buyer who is then responsible for onward shipping to destination.